SBU-BMI/manifest_util/README.md

 Facilitates the creation of a manifest file for uploading files to QuIP/PathDB.

-If you have a directory of files to upload (eg. featuremaps, heatmaps, or segmentations), it scans the directory and uses each filename as a search string, in order to find a matching entry in a collection manifest file (httplinks.csv) previously downloaded from QuIP.
+If you have a directory of files to upload (eg. featuremaps, heatmaps, or segmentations), it scans the directory and uses each filename as a search string, in order to find a matching entry in a collection manifest file previously downloaded from QuIP.

+**Note:** The download is named "manifest.csv"; but the filename that needs to be uploaded is also "manifest.csv".
+Please rename your download to something appropriate; for example, collectionName.csv)

 ## Disclaimer:
 1. Check the output file for accuracy.